11 Stunning Flowers That Start With Y + Growing Guides

 1. Yarrow (Achillea millefolium)

-Yarrow has delicate pink, yellow, white or even red flowers, feathery leaves, and a rich historical background intertwined with symbolism and healing properties.
+Yarrow has delicate pink, yellow, white or even red flowers, feathery leaves, and a rich historical background intertwined with symbolism and tradition.

 Known as Achillea millefolium, it’s believed to be named after the legendary Greek hero Achilles, who used Yarrow to treat soldiers’ wounds during the Trojan War.